carlynorama/USDHelloWorld/SETUP.md

 Open repl in shell (`python3`) and type the following line by line (from <https://openusd.org/release/tut_helloworld.html>)

-You should be in a directory where the user has permission to save.
+Must be executed in a directory where the user has permission to save.

 ```python
 from pxr import Usd, UsdGeom #This is the hard one...